Cary Kochman: Advisory experience

 Over the course of his career, Kochman has advised on over $1 trillion worth of transactions.
-He works as a strategic advisor across all industries and sectors.
+He focused on advising on mergers, acquisitions, divestitures, and other related projects.
 He advised Shire (FTSE top 20 Company) on its $82 billion sale to Takeda Pharmaceutical.
-This transaction is the largest Japanese M&A transaction in history, and on announcement was the largest healthcare M&A transaction in history and the 4th largest cross-border deal in history.
+At the time, the deal was reported as the largest Japanese cross-border transaction and the largest international healthcare M&A transaction.

+Kochman served as a financial advisor to Catalent during their February 2024 sale to Novo Holdings for $16.5 billion and also advised USCellular on their sale of their wireless business and spectrum assets to T-Mobile for $4.3 billion.

+He advised Rockwell Collins on their sale to United Technologies for over $30 billion.
+He advised Deere & Company on their acquisition of German private company Wirtgen.

+He advised on Baxalta's $38 billion cross-border sale to Shire.

+He advised Schneider Electric’s acquisition of the remaining public state in Aveva.

+Over the course of his career he has also advised on numerous high-profile transactions including: ISCAR's sale to Warren Buffett's Berkshire Hathaway, URS merger with AECOM, Bucyrus International on its sale to Caterpillar, the sale of Tim Horton's to Burger King & 3G, Robbins & Myers’ sale to National Oilwell Varco, the merger of Eaton & Cooper Industries, Verint's merger with Comverse Technology, Whitman's realignment with PepsiCo and subsequent acquisition of Pepsi Americas, Zimmer Holdings’ cross-border hostile takeover of Centerpulse AG (named "deal of the year") and the Margaret Cargill Foundation with regard to their Cargill stake monetization via the tax efficient split-off of Mosaic.
+This monetization funded the Margaret A. Cargill Philanthropies, creating the world's third largest funded charitable trust.
 He advised France's Schneider Electric on their acquisition of Larsen & Toubro's Electrical and Automation division (based in India).
 He also worked with GGP and American National Bank on their respective sale transactions to Brookfield Property Partners.
-He served as an advisor to Rockwell Collins on their sale to United Technologies for over $30 billion.
-He advised Deere & Company on their $5.2 billion acquisition of German private company Wirtgen.
-He advised on Baxalta's $38 billion cross-border sale to Shire.
-Over the course of his career he has advised on numerous high-profile transactions including: ISCAR's sale to Warren Buffett's Berkshire Hathaway, URS merger with AECOM, Bucyrus International on its sale to Caterpillar, the sale of Tim Horton's to Burger King & 3G, Robbins & Myers’ sale to National Oilwell Varco, the merger of Eaton & Cooper Industries, Verint's merger with Comverse Technology, Whitman's realignment with PepsiCo and subsequent acquisition of Pepsi Americas, Zimmer Holdings’ cross-border hostile takeover of Centerpulse AG (named "deal of the year") and the Margaret Cargill Foundation with regard to their Cargill stake monetization via the tax efficient split-off of Mosaic.
-This monetization funded the Margaret A. Cargill Philanthropies, creating the world's third largest funded charitable trust.

 Memberships and organizations

 Cary Kochman has formerly served as a member of The University of Chicago Law School Visiting Committee, as well as a member of the "Council on Chicago Booth", a committee that advises The University of Chicago Booth School of Business.

-Cary Kochman is an advisory board member of GreenLight Chicago.
-He is a past member of the Board of Trustees for the Council for Emerging National Security Affairs (CENSA).
+Kochman has held advisory and trustee roles in several civic and business organizations, including GreenLight Chicago, the Council for Emerging National Security Affairs (CENSA), and The Commercial Club of Chicago.
 He also served for more than a dozen years as Trustee of the Shedd Aquarium.
-He is also a member of numerous civic organizations, including The Commercial Club of Chicago.
-In the past, he served on the Advisory Board for L.E.K.
+In the past, he served on the advisory board for L.E.K.
 Consulting.